 Traction and Stage: Where Should Your Startup Be?

-Most accelerators aim to work with startups that are beyond the idea stage.
-Ideally, your venture should be:
+Most accelerators seek startups that have moved beyond the idea stage.
+Ideally, your company should:

-- Already launched or in advanced MVP stage
+- Operate with a launched product or advanced MVP

-- Gaining initial user feedback or early revenue
+- Collect early user feedback or generate initial revenue

 Is Your Product Scalable with a Large Market?